victorevox/floating_pullup_card/README.md

   /// defaults to [true]
   final autoPadding;

-  /// Sets a custom function that return a custom [y] [offset] for state [FloatingPullUpState.collapsed]
+  /// Sets a custom function that return a custom `Y Offset`  for state [FloatingPullUpState.collapsed]
   /// Please take into account that offset start from top to bottom StateOffsetFunction collpsedStateOffset;

-  /// Sets a custom function that return a custom [y] [offset] for state [FloatingPullUpState.hidden]
+  /// Sets a custom function that return a custom `Y Offset`  for state [FloatingPullUpState.hidden]
   /// Please take into account that offset start from top to bottom StateOffsetFunction hiddenStateOffset;

-  /// Sets a custom function that return a custom [y] [offset] for state [FloatingPullUpState.uncollapsed]
+  /// Sets a custom function that return a custom `Y Offset`  for state [FloatingPullUpState.uncollapsed]
   /// Please take into account that offset start from top to bottom StateOffsetFunction uncollpsedStateOffset;

+  /// Defines a callback to be called when a user taps outside the card
+  /// If function returns [FloatingPullUpState] it will change state to the returned one
+  /// Take into account that this is not getting called if a widget inside body is already handling a `Gesture` final FloatingPullUpState Function() onOutsideTap;
 ```

 ## More Screenshots